Conditions

 This programme is a further progression with challenging, progressive loading of the affected tendon complex.
 This should not exceed any more than 6/10 on your perceived pain scale.

-10. Return to Sport/Normal Life
+10. Return to Sport / Normal life

 For patients wanting to achieve a high level of function or return to sport, we would encourage a consultation with a physiotherapist as you will likely require further progression beyond the advanced rehabilitation stage.
 Before returning to the sport, a rehabilitation programme should incorporate plyometric based exercises; this might include things like bounding, cutting and sprinting exercises (11).

-As part of a comprehensive treatment approach, your musculoskeletal physiotherapist may also use a variety of other pain reliving treatments to support symptom relief and recovery.
+As part of a comprehensive treatment approach, your musculoskeletal physiotherapist may also use a variety of other pain relieving treatments to support symptom relief and recovery.
 Whilst recovering you might benefit from further assessment to ensure you are making progress and establish appropriate progression of treatment.
 Ongoing support and advice will allow you to self-manage and prevent future re-occurrence.

 11. Other Treatment Options